imhyeonwoo/Formula-Student-Driverless-Planning-Control/README.md

 #  StudentMobilityCompetition-Planning-Control

-A collection of ROS2 packages dedicated to **Path/Speed Planning and Tracking** for a custom-built EV Autonomous Vehicle.
+This repository contains my personal work for the **Planning & High-Level Control Team**  in the Student Mobility Competition (Team K.A.I., Konkuk University).

-This repository manages my personal work for the **Planning / (High-Level)Control Team** in the Student Mobility Competition (Konkuk University - Team K.A.I.).
+It implements a full ROS2 stack that plans **global paths from GPS data**,  generates **local paths from traffic cones**, and tracks them using **Pure Pursuit**, enabling our custom-built EV to drive autonomously on cone-marked tracks.

  **<img src="https://upload.wikimedia.org/wikipedia/commons/4/42/YouTube_icon_%282013-2017%29.png" alt="YouTube" width="25" style="vertical-align:middle;">
 Watch the Demo**